raganwald-deprecated/rewrite_rails/README.md

 *	**How do I know what will be rewritten?**

-That will be documented.
-Eventually.
+Consult the `docs` folder.
+Every rewriter gets its own page.

 *	**How can I see what the result looks like?**

 By default, the rewritten files are stored in the `rewritten` directory of your project.
+So if you create a file called `foo.rr` in `lib` directory, you will find a file called `foo.rb` in `rewritten/lib`

 *	**I don't want to install all those gems on my server**